🌱 Plant the Right Veggies This Season - Get Your FREE Chart

 Broccoli, zucchini, cucumber, onion, tomato, lettuce

-If you’re looking to start a vegetable garden, here are the top 10 vegetables to grow for a bountiful harvest.
+If you’re looking to start a vegetable garden, here are the top 10 vegetables to plant for a plentiful harvest.

 1. Tomatoes: